Day 3: To Estaing

 St-Côme-d’Olt (elevation of 385 meters – 1,260 feet) lies in the valley of the Lot River (Lot is a corruption in French of the original name “Olt”), and is a very charming old village with medieval half-timbered buildings.
 It could well be your stopping place for the night (hotels, gite, camping, about 60 kilometers from Aumont-Aubrac).
 At the minimum, it is worth an hour’s visit .
 If you stay, you will want to take a very short, extra day on the following day to stay at Estaing.
 However, given the speed of the descent from Aubrac, you may feel, as I did, that it is too early to call it a day, and continue onwards.

-In six kilometers, slightly downhill along the Lot river you come into the large town of Espalion* —the largest town since Le Puy-en-Velay (hotels, B&Bs, gites, camping, all services).
-(To stay here you have to prefer being in or near a very large town, and you will have further to ride tomorrow.)
+In six kilometers, slightly downhill along the Lot river you come into the large town of Espalion* —the largest town since Le Puy-en-Velay. (hotels, B&Bs, gites, camping, all services) but to stay there you have to prefer being in or near a very large town).
 As you approach the town center, traffic builds up and becomes heavy.
-To continue you have a choice: You could continue straight ahead on the main highway, D920, for Estaing, along the Lot River with no side clearance and fairly heavy traffic out of Espalion.
-Or, you can ride cross the river in the direction of Bozouls.
+D987 ends here.
+You have a choice: You could continue straight ahead on D920 for Estaing on the main highway along the Lot River with no side clearance and fairly heavy traffic out of Espalion..
+Or, ride cross the river in the direction of Bozouls.
 This itinerary follows the second choice.

 In about 3 kilometers a road goes off to your left near a cross and there is a sign “eglise romane” (i.e., Romanesque church).
-Detouring there, you crest a small hill and come upon the old church, St. Pierre-de-Bessuéjouls, which you can enter ( I hope) by pressing a button that unlocks the door.
+You crest a small hill and come upon the old church, St. Pierre-de-Bessuéjouls, which you can enter ( I hope) by pressing a button that unlocks the door.

 The 11-16th century Romanesque church of St. Pierre de Bessuéjouls